 For simplicity's sake (and to honor the 'Simple' in the title of this post) we

-for our Rails App and we will call it test
+are going to set up just one job for our Rails App and we will call it test

 which will spin up an instance of our Rails app inside a container in order to